Skip to main content

 Typically in a sovereign rollup you are projecting data from the underlying blockchain you are monitoring into your rollup state.
 Although this is an extremely powerful concept (and it's how keep track of assets ownership in the liquidity layers as well as power other primitives supported by Paima), assets born and managed on the L1 are constrained by its rules (there is a canonical, immutable implementation).

-In other words, if your game has a gold coin with its contract defined entirely on the L1, then you also naturally need the logic to validate minting of new gold on the L1 as well which will cause you to run into the problem of composability limiting moddability.
+In other words, if your game has a gold coin with its contract defined entirely on the L1, then you also naturally need the logic to validate minting of new gold on the L1 as well, which will cause you to run into the problem of composability limiting moddability.
 To bypass this issue, we introduce a new concept called inverse projections - projections of data that originate from the rollup into the underlying L1.

 Inverse projection will be key in unlocking 2 key features: